nick-sh-oh/nick-sh-oh.github.io/_posts/2024-12-03-PersonalJourney.md

 I'm a researcher with an unconventional background - a BSc in Politics and Economics who now focus on researching researches AI systems.
 Here's my personal journey as a researcher, with its unexpected turns and serendipitous discoveries that shaped my approach to artificial intelligence.

 It's 2020, and I'm nestled in a quiet corner on the second floor of the LSE library, surrounded by papers about the 2008 financial crisis.
-[Professor Schonhardt-Bailey](https://en.wikipedia.org/wiki/Cheryl_Schonhardt-Bailey)’s GV309 course, *Politics of Money and Finance in Comparative Perspective*, had led me down a fascinating rabbit hole.
+[Prof. Schonhardt-Bailey](https://en.wikipedia.org/wiki/Cheryl_Schonhardt-Bailey)’s GV309 course, *Politics of Money and Finance in Comparative Perspective*, had led me down a fascinating rabbit hole.
 Until then, most of my Economics courses had been a parade of numbers, graphs, and equations.
 But GV309 revealed a different story – one of institutions, ideas, and human interests shaping financial decisions.
 That contrast sparked something in me.
 The same market event could look entirely different depending on whether you focused on the mathematical models or the human elements driving them.
 (In hindsight, perhaps I should have enrolled in behavioural economics - it might have shown me this duality sooner.)

 <div class="row mt-3">
     <div class="col-12">